skhiggins/Python_guide/README.md

 ## Running scripts

-Once you complete a Jupyter notebook, which you might be running line by line, make sure it runs on a fresh Python session.
-To do this, use the menus and select  `Kernel` > `Restart and run all` to ensure that the script runs in its entirety.
+Once you complete a script or Jupyter notebook, which you might be running line by line, make sure it runs on a fresh Python session.
+To do this in Jupyter, use the menus and select  `Kernel` > `Restart and run all` to ensure that the script runs in its entirety.

 ## Reproducibility